apify/proxy-chain/README.md

 ```

 The `closeConnections` parameter indicates whether pending proxy connections should be forcibly closed.
+If it's `false`, the function will wait until all connections are closed, which can take a long time.
 If the `callback` parameter is omitted, the function returns a promise.